Saudis: Policy of exclusion

+According to scholar Bernard Lewis, the Saudi policy of excluding non-Muslims from permanent residence in the country is a continuation of an old and widely accepted Muslim policy.
 While Saudi Arabia does allow non-Muslims to live in Saudi Arabia to work or do business, they may not practice religion publicly.
-According to the government of the United Kingdom:

-The public practice of any form of religion other than Islam is illegal; as is an intention to convert others.
+According to the government of the United Kingdom:The public practice of any form of religion other than Islam is illegal; as is an intention to convert others.
 However, the Saudi authorities accept the private practice of religions other than Islam, and you can bring a Bible into the country as long as it is for your personal use.
 Importing larger quantities than this can carry severe penalties.

 Saudi Arabia still gives citizenship to people from other countries.